Online Algorithms with Unreliable Guidance: Proofs and Algorithm for Online Caching

-\end{lemma} \begin{proof} We prove this by strong induction on $i = 0, 1 \dots n$.
+\lemShorterPath* \begin{proof} We prove this by strong induction on $i = 0, 1 \dots n$.
 The claim holds for $i=0$.
 Let $i \in [0, n]$, we assume that the induction hypothesis holds for all $0, 1 \dots i-1$ and show it also holds for $i$.
-Let $r(n+1-s)$ be the next page after $r(n+1-i)$ on the blame chain if the bad guide was called.
+Let $r(n+1-s)$ be the next page after $r(n+1-i)$ on the blame chain if the bad guidance was used.
 It holds:

 Using the same equality for $s$ and then the induction hypothesis we obtain:

 Moreover it holds: